Skip to content

 Khanderao Market

 If you are tired, take an auto-rickshaw to the market.
-The market is completed in 1906, the ground floor is for vegetable and fruit markets locates in the courtyard.
-Walk to the courtyard for a glance of the building structure.
+The market was completed in 1906, and the ground floor is for vegetable and fruit markets located in the courtyard.
+Walk to the courtyard for a glance at the building structure.

 Famous Vadodara Snacks